 It is important to note that no antimalarials are 100% effective and Travelpharm cannot stress how important insect repellents and mosquito nets are.
 Always make sure you finish your course!

-Doxycycline is generally well tolerated but it has some significant side effects that must be mentioned.
+Doxycycline is generally well tolerated but it has some side effects that must be mentioned.
 Doxycycline must always be swallowed with a full glass of water to prevent irritation of the throat.
 It is also associated with sensitivity to sunlight.
 This is called photosensitivity and affects about 3% of patients.
+Common side effects that may affect 1in 10 to 1 in 100 patients include:

 Information Reviewed by Andrew Walton MPharm our Superintendent Pharmacist on: 22/10/20